 This is an important practice for website publishing and it applies just as well for an email.
 Prominence is critical.

 Imagine opening an email with few links and boring content in the opening screen.
 Why would anyone scroll down to view more?

 Many email viewers block images because of the possibility of viruses and the fact that they potentially slow the display of the email.

+But surely consider using HTML colors to add some spice to the email.
 Remember to offer a text-only version in addition to an HTML version.

 6) Send emails from mid morning to mid afternoon.

-Emails sent late in the day may get overlooked if the subscriber is an employee getting ready to leave or someone at home preparing to shut down the computer for the day.
+Emails sent late in the day may get overlooked if the subscriber is an employee getting ready to leave or someone at home is preparing to shut down the computer for the day.